High Blood Pressure – Blood Pressure Monitoring At Home

 What equipment do I need to measure my blood pressure?

 To measure your blood pressure at home, you can use either an aneroid monitor or a digital monitor.
 Choose the type of monitor that best suits your needs.
+Look at the following features when you select a monitor.

 How do I know if my monitor is accurate or if I am using it correctly?